nullromo/commander-primer/README.md

 By now you should have many more cards in your MTGGoldfish decklist that you are interested in.
 With the collection phase over, it's time to get organized.

 [Deckstats] is the next tool to introduce.
 Deckstats provides a nice tool for grouping cards into categories.
-Start by going to the site and click `Build a new deck`.
+Start by going to the site and clicking `Build a new deck`.

 | Click on `Build a new deck` to start creating a decklist |
 |-|